Renaud Muselier

-Renaud Muselier (/fr/; born 6 May 1959) is a French-Mauritian physician and politician who has been serving as President of the Regional Council of Provence-Alpes-Côte d'Azur since 2017.
+Renaud Émile Gontran Muselier (/fr/; born 6 May 1959) is a French-Mauritian physician and politician who has served as President of the Regional Council of Provence-Alpes-Côte d'Azur since 2017.
 A member of The Republicans (LR) until 2021, he joined Renaissance (RE) the following year.
 He previously was a Member of the European Parliament (MEP) from 2014 to 2019.

 Early life and education

 A native of Marseille, Muselier is the grandson of Admiral Émile Muselier.
 He is the nephew of the Queen Geraldine of Albania (née Countess Apponyi de Nagy-Apponyi), wife of the last King of Albania, Zog I, deposed by the Italians in 1939.

 Political career

 Muselier was the member of the General Council of Bouches-du-Rhône for the canton of Marseille – Notre-Dame-du-Mont from 1992 to 1995, as well as a member of the Regional Council of Provence-Alpes-Côte d'Azur from 2004 to 2007.
 He was Deputy Mayor of Marseille from 1995 to 2008 under the mayorship of Jean-Claude Gaudin.